During the Case

 The court may or may not hold a hearing on your request.
 In any case, it will inform you in writing what it has decided.

 - Read the court papers carefully.
-Understand what you asked for, or what the other side has asked for in their papers.
+Understand what was asked for in the court papers.

 Find out Where to go and What These Cases are Like

 - Learn how to be on time for all court dates.
-Look on a map and find out where the courthouse is.
+Look up the Court address on a map.
 Learn the schedules of the buses that will get you to the courthouse, or figure out what roads would be best if driving.
 Learn where to park.

 - It may be a good idea to go to the courthouse and observe another small claims hearing before going to yours so that you can get a better idea of what to expect.

-- Plan to dress for your court date as if going to a job interview.
+- Plan what you are going to wear.
+Dress for your court date as if going to a job interview.
 If you are coming from or going to work, your uniform or work clothes are fine.
 Make sure that you have made an effort to be neat, clean, and well groomed.

 Check-in with the Bailiff or Clerk.
 The hearing will take place in a courtroom in front of a judge, commissioner, or temporary judge.
 There will also be a courtroom clerk and a bailiff.
 Usually other people waiting for their case to be heard will be present.
 Find out from the Bailiff how to check-in.
 In some cases, the Bailiff may have a list of who is there and in other cases they may call out everyone's name.